officelearn/azure-docs.sv-se/articles/azure-monitor/app/ilogger.md

         // Add the logging pipelines to use.
 We are using Application Insights only here. services.AddLogging(loggingBuilder =>
         {
-        // Optional: Apply filters to configure LogLevel Trace or above is sent to ApplicationInsights for all
+            // Optional: Apply filters to configure LogLevel Trace or above is sent to Application Insights for all
             // categories.
+            loggingBuilder.AddFilter<Microsoft.Extensions.Logging.ApplicationInsights.ApplicationInsightsLoggerProvider>
-        loggingBuilder.AddFilter<ApplicationInsightsLoggerProvider>("", LogLevel.Trace);
+                                                                                    ("", LogLevel.Trace);
             loggingBuilder.AddApplicationInsights("--YourAIKeyHere--");
         });

         // Build ServiceProvider.